LRGEX/LRGEX-WEB-Benchmark/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
+- git ( if you prefere to use, git clone https://github.com/LRGEX/LRGEX-WEB-Benchmark)

 ### How to Run

-1. Download the `LRGEX-Benchmark.py` script
+1. Download the `LRGEX-Benchmark.py` script or git clone https://github.com/LRGEX/LRGEX-WEB-Benchmark
-2. Open a terminal/command prompt
-3. Navigate to the script directory
+2. from CMD navigate to LRGEX-WEB-Benchmarkfolder
-4. Run: `python LRGEX-Benchmark.py`
+3. Run: `python LRGEX-Benchmark.py`
+4. when you see all dependancies installed message close the CMD and run the script again.

 **That's it!** The script automatically installs everything it needs.